Iwate Grulla Morioka: History

-Under the new organization, former JEF United and Oita Trinita player Shinichi Muto was invited to coach and captain the team with the company of players from the defunct Villanova Morioka and from J2 league.
+Under the new organisation, former JEF United and Oita Trinita player Shinichi Muto was invited to coach and captain the team with the company of players from the defunct Villanova Morioka and from J2 league.
 They played their first match on May 9, 2004, and it could be seen as an introduction to the local press beforehand.
-They won the second division Tohoku Soccer League in 2004 and moved to the first division in 2005.
-In the same year, they won their first league championship, which was shared with TDK S.C.
+They won the Tohoku Soccer League second division in 2004 and therefore promotion to the first division for the 2005 season.
+In 2005 season, they won their first of six league championships, which they shared with TDK S.C.

 In 2013 they won the Regional Promotion Series and were promoted directly to the newly formed J3 League, skipping the Japan Football League which became the new fourth tier.

 From the 2019 season, the club has adopted the new name as "Iwate Grulla Morioka".
-In 2021 they earned promotion to the J2 League as J3 runners-up and will make their debut in the second tier in 2022.
+In 2021 they earned promotion to the J2 League as J3 runners-up and made their debut in the second tier in 2022.

 On 28 October 2022, Iwate Grulla Morioka acquired the J1 License, meaning that from the 2022 season, they can now be promoted to the J1 League if the club finishes in J2's Top 2.

-It played in the inaugural season of J3 League in 2014 after winning the Tohoku Soccer League, one of the Japanese Regional Leagues, in 2013.
+The team played in the inaugural season of J3 League in 2014 after winning the Tohoku Soccer League, one of the Japanese Regional Leagues, in 2013.
 Iwate played in the J3 until 2021, when was promoted to the J2 for the 2022 season.

+Downfall to Third and Fourth tier in two years

-After just a season in the second division, the club was relegated back to the J3 with a bottom-league finish of 34 points won in 42 matches.
+After just one season in the second division, the club were relegated back to the J3 after finishing in 22nd and last place in the league with a total of thirty-four points.

+On 3 November 2024, Iwate finished in 20th and last place after drawing 1-1 against Zweigen Kanazawa playing away from home and possibility relegation to JFL for the first time in history from the 2025 season.
+On 17 November, relegation to JFL was confirmed for Iwate after Tochigi City FC secured promotion automatically to J3 League for the first time in their history.